autotraderuk/dbt-dry-run/README.md

 6. Permission errors: The dry runner should run under the same service account your production job runs under.
 This allows you to catch problems with table/project permissions as dry run queries need table read permissions just like the real query
+7. Incorrect configuration of snapshots: For example a typo in the `unique_key` config.
+Or `check_cols` which do not exist in the snapshot

 ### Things this can't catch